Below is a screenshot of the Pricing tab, Admin > Sites > [Select Site] > Products > Pricing tab.

 Example 2: Your Price Break pricing engine has the buyer choose the number of postcards they are ordering.
 They enter in 200 postcards.
 The cost is based on that number and they see that price, and click on the customize document button to go to eDocBuilder to customize and upload their customer address list.
 In eDocBuilder they upload a database file that contains 300 records and 300 postcards are produced in the production file being delivered to you to produce.
 If in this field you chose Q1 from the drop down, when the customer added the template to their shopping cart, they will see that the price of the job has been updated and the new quantity being ordered has been corrected to the 300 records they uploaded.

 If you are using an outside vendor to produce this product, you may want to create a pricing engine that has the vendors cost entered but then set a markup on top of that cost instead.
 By doing this, you can run reports to show your cost (what you have to pay your vendor), the markup amount and the total cost.
-You can also choose to include the cost the vendor agreed to charge you in the vendor dashboard that they use to produce the job for you instead of letting the vendor see the sell price.
+You can also choose to include the cost the vendor agreed to charge you in the vendor dashboard that they use to produce the job for you instead of letting the vendor see the selling price.
 See the Admin > Preferences > vendors area for more detail on using vendors.

-Please note: This feature is designed to work with Pricing Calculator Engines only and although you can use it on Price Break and UOM pricing engines, you may create confusion to your buyer in the store.
+Note: This feature is designed to work with Pricing Calculator Engines only and although you can use it on Price Break and UOM pricing engines, you may create confusion to your buyer in the store.
 The UOM chart only displays the price for one unit of anything, but the markup could change for higher numbers of units based on what you set up here.
-If you are using a multiple tier markup scheme for a product, you may want to tell the buyer about this in your description, or change the pricing engine to use a calculator instead.
+If you are using a multiple tier markup scheme for a product, you may want to tell the buyer about this in your description or change the pricing engine to use a calculator instead.
 Using a markup on any product with a pricing pair coming from an External Pricing Service will break the pricing engine in the store (see above section on External Pricing Service).

-Quantity to Set Markup -If you are using a pricing calculator with multiple quantities in use, please select which of the quantities will determine which markup to use here (Q1 to Q5).
+Quantity to Set Markup - If you are using a pricing calculator with multiple quantities in use, please select which of the quantities will determine which markup to use here (Q1 to Q5).
 If you are using a UOM or Price Break engine, leave this set to Q1 as that is the only one applicable.

 Enter a new Markup